TatianaBrt/meal-plan-frontend/README.md

 ## Features
-This project implements timer and countdown :
+This project implements backend and fontend.
-* used function setInterval
-* used function clearinterval

 ## Preview